LENS REPLACEMENT SURGERY BIRMINGHAM

 Please don’t rub or touch your eyes & wash your hands before you use the eyedrops you’re given.
 Use the eye drops as prescribed & wear your eye shield when sleeping.
 Your eye shouldn’t be painful & your vision should be reasonably good afterwards & improve quickly.
 You can watch TV, work at a computer & use your phone in moderation afterwards.
 You’ll be given detailed written eye care instructions after your lens replacement surgery.
 If you’re concerned you should call us.

 The cost of the lens replacement surgery depends on the health of your eye & the lens that you need and varies from about £2600 to over £3000.
 We’ll examine and scan your eye then tell you the price.
 It’s usually more expensive than laser eye surgery & it’s a better long term solution for vision correction.
-So come in to our Birmingham clinic for a consultation, examination & high tech scans & we’ll be able to tell you the price.
+So come into our Birmingham clinic for a consultation, examination & high tech scans & we’ll be able to tell you the price.
 Finance options are available.

 Please don’t wear your soft contact lenses for 3 days & your hard contact lenses for 3 weeks before your appointment.
 Measurements of the surface of your eye can be affected by contact lenses & we want the most accurate tests of your eyes as possible.